 - First aid kit

-- Cellular phone
+- Cellular phone (Verify the condition of your provider's network in the area of your trip.
+In the event of a weak or absent network, notify people of your trip at the very least.)

 - Versatile tool and fire starter

-- Flashlight or headlamp
+- · Flashlight or headlamp

-- Additional thermal layer
+- · Additional thermal layer

 - Hand and foot warmer

 - Versatile tool and fire starter

 - Map of the riding area

 - Avalanche safety equipment (if you are in the mountains):

 - Snow shovel

 - Avalanche probe

 - Detection beacon